Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Results

 \subsection{Implementation of the sensor system}

-The above derivation considers the beam's flexural response to a force input $f(t)$.
-If the duration of $f(t)$ and the resulting response of the tibia are short enough (akin to a ``tap''), the tibial compression force may be assumed constant over the duration of the tap, and the flexural wave spectrum may be considered stationary.
-If a periodic sequence of identical taps is applied to the tibia, the flexural wave generated in response to each tap will correspond to the tibial compression force at the instant of the tap, assuming that successive waves can be temporally separated.
-In this way by measuring the response of successive flexural waves, tibial loading may be continually tracked at a sampling rate equal to the rate of tapping.
-In our setup, a skin-mounted audio transducer (or ``tapper'') near the medial malleolus delivers a sequence of impulsive taps at 50~Hz to generate a train of flexural waves in the tibia.
-These waves are monitored using a skin-mounted accelerometer near the proximal end of the tibia (figure~\ref{fig:intro}A,B).
-The flexural wave acceleration response to a single tap shows that the wave settles well before the subsequent tap is initiated (figure~\ref{fig:intro}C).
-Peaks in the spectrum of the flexural wave acceleration are then identified and used to infer the compression force on the tibia (figure~\ref{fig:intro}D).
+The above derivation considers the beam's flexural response to a transverse force input $f(t)$.
+If the duration of $f(t)$ and the resulting response of the tibia are short (akin to a ``tap''), the tibial compressive force may be assumed constant over the duration of the response.
+If a periodic sequence of identical taps is applied to the tibia, the flexural wave generated in response to each tap will correspond to the tibial compressive force at the instant of the tap, assuming that successive waves can be temporally separated.
+By measuring the response to successive taps, tibial loading may be continually tracked at a sampling rate equal to the rate of tapping.
+In our setup, a skin-mounted tapper near the medial malleolus delivers a sequence of impulsive taps at 50~Hz to generate a train of flexural waves in the tibia.
+These waves are measured using a skin-mounted accelerometer at the mid-tibia (figure~\ref{fig:intro}A,B).
+The flexural wave acceleration response to a single tap shows that the highly damped response settles well before the subsequent tap is initiated (figure~\ref{fig:intro}C).
+Peak locations in the magnitude of the acceleration spectra are then extracted and used to infer the compressive force on the tibia (figure~\ref{fig:intro}D).